sashafklein/shape/README.md

 # Shape Matcher

-A tool, modeled after React PropTypes declarations, for asserting the shape of any type of data.
+A lightweight tool, modeled after React PropTypes declarations, for asserting the shape of any type of data.
 Originally designed for testing API responses, Shape provides a simple API for testing if data looks right, and accessing any failures:

 ## Matches